ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 incorrect as they conflict with the requirements mentioned in Section 1.
 The following sub-sections describe all the possible routing models and specify which ones are valid or invalid.
-EL3 interrupts are currently supported only for GIC version 3.0 (ARM GICv3) and only the Secure-EL1 and Non-secure interrupt types are supported for GIC version 2.0 (ARM GICv2) (See 1.2).
+EL3 interrupts are currently supported only for GIC version 3.0 (Arm GICv3) and only the Secure-EL1 and Non-secure interrupt types are supported for GIC version 2.0 (Arm GICv2) (See 1.2).
 The terminology used in the following sub-sections is explained below.

 #. **CSS**.
 Current Security State. ``0`` when secure and ``1`` when non-secure